qinscode/UWA-Curriculum-Rules-Management-System/README.md

 - Ensure all required ports are open and not in use by other applications.
 - Check the console and server logs for any error messages.

-By following these steps, you should have a working deployment of the UWA Curriculum Management System.
+By following these steps, you should have a working deployment of the UWA Curriculum Rules Management System.
 Remember to replace placeholder values (like database credentials) with your actual production values when deploying to a live environment.

 ## User Manual
 - Feel free to reference it as needed